rochelleterman/PS239T/Syllabus.md

 The course is divided into three main sections: skills, applications, and community engagement.
 The “skills” portion will introduce students to basic computer literacy, terminologies, and programming languages.
 Specifically, students will learn the basics in the Unix Shell (i.e. Bash), R, Python, and Git.
 We chose these tools because they are considered by many to be the “core curriculum” for social scientists and humanists who wish to integrate computing into their scholarship.

 The second part of the course provides students the opportunity to use the skills they learned in part 1 towards practical applications.
-While the realm of possibilities is too great to cover in a single course, we expect to introduce students to some combination of automated text analysis, machine learning, geospatial analysis, network analysis, data collection via APIs, crowdsourcing and online experiments, and data visualization.
+While the realm of possibilities is too great to cover in a single course, we expect to introduce students to automated text analysis, geospatial analysis, webscraping, data collection via APIs, and qualitative data analysis software.
 Each week will introduce students to a new application.
 Because of time constraints, we cannot offer a robust training in any one application.
 Rather, the goal is to introduce the students to a medley of common applications so that they can discover which avenue to pursue in their own research, and what such training would entail.

 The third section on community engagement will introduce topics such as ethics and privacy, best practices of reproducible research, scholarly communication and collaboration, and how to further one’s research using UC Berkeley campus resources.